h3sun/h3sun.github.io/content/post/2025-08-23-one-country-a-day-project/index.md

 I'm planning to study the top 100 countries systematically, region by region, following this order:

 1. **East Asia & Pacific** - Starting with the dynamic economies of Asia
+2. **South Asia** - Exploring the diverse cultures and emerging markets of the Indian subcontinent
-2. **Middle East** - Exploring the strategic crossroads of three continents
+3. **Middle East** - Exploring the strategic crossroads of three continents
-3. **Europe & Central Asia** - Understanding the historical and economic powerhouses
+4. **Europe & Central Asia** - Understanding the historical and economic powerhouses
-4. **Sub-Saharan Africa** - Discovering the continent's emerging markets and diverse cultures
+5. **Sub-Saharan Africa** - Discovering the continent's emerging markets and diverse cultures
-5. **North America** - Analyzing the established economic giants
+6. **North America** - Analyzing the established economic giants
-6. **Latin America & Caribbean** - Exploring the region's natural resources and development
+7. **Latin America & Caribbean** - Exploring the region's natural resources and development

 This regional approach will allow me to understand geographic patterns, cultural similarities, and economic relationships within each area before moving to the next region.